sanjeetsuhag/python-basics/Assignments/A1-Basics/A1-Basics.md

-## Assigment 1 - Python Basics
+## Assignment 1 - Python Basics

-1. Write a Python script to accept a number from a user and print the multipication table (up to 10) for that number.
+1. Write a Python script to accept a number from a user and print the multiplication table (up to 10) for that number.
 The output should look exactly as given below:

    ```
    Enter a number: 2